Radhika Apte: Media image

 Tanisha Bhattacharya of Filmfare termed her a "powerhouse performer", who is widely known as the "poster child of OTT".
 Natasha Dsouza of Femina termed her "happy-go-lucky", "outspoken" and noted, "Apte is a rarity and a new-gen star who's known for two things: essaying complex roles and speaking her mind."
 Huzan Tata of Verve termed her a "poster girl for regional and art-house cinema".
 Nihit Bhave of Hindustan Times said, "Apte has often taken on roles that other actresses would have deemed insignificant."
-In Rediff.coms "Best Bollywood Actresses" list, she was placed 3rd in 2011, 2nd in 2015 and 7th in 2022.
+In Rediff.com's "Best Bollywood Actresses" list, she was placed 3rd in 2011, 2nd in 2015 and 7th in 2022.
 Apte has been described in the media as one of the highest paid actor on OTT.
 Apte is an endorser for brands and products such as Clinique, Sanfe, MCaffeine and RIOPads.
 Her performance in Phobia is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.